stephen-huan/probabilistic-rolling/README.md

 - graph variance vs # rolls, batch size, with/without $rolls
 - finish $rolls introspection
 - rewrite main to use model
+- long-running average pmf with fast polynomial exponentiation (like fast exponentiation but with convolution)